leonidesfernando/blockchain-todolist/README.md

 # Blockchain TodoList Project
 This is a simple project to develop a smart contract to a task manager.
-You'll use it to connect to and deploy on the Ropsten test networks.
+You'll use it to connect to and deploy on the Goerli test networks.
 Based on this tutorial from Microsoft learn: https://learn.microsoft.com/en-us/training/modules/blockchain-ethereum-networks

 ## Requirements